Mirchi (film): Remakes

 John Abraham, actor turned producer has acquired the Hindi remake rights of Mirchi from the makers.
 John told PTI, "I saw the film and loved it a lot.
 We have bought the rights of the film and are quite excited to remake it here in Hindi.
 I would be acting in the film too.
 The cast and crew members are not yet finalized."
 From South, Kannada actor, director and producer Sudeep directed and acted in the Kannada remake of Mirchi.
 The film was named as Maanikya (2014).
 Sudeep roped V. Ravichandran for an important role in the remake.
-It was remade in Bengali as Bindaas (2014) with Dev, Srabanti and Sayantika.